magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 test in.

-Secondly, the `boot-test-cljs` task internally uses the CLJS compiler exploiting some default values.
+Secondly, the `boot-test-cljs` task internally uses the CLJS compiler by overwriting some default values.
 For example, instead of generating the `main.js` JS file as the `boot-cljs` task did, it generates the `output.js` JS file.

 Now repeat the same experiments we previously did by modifying an